percona/everest-doc/docs/index.md

 - Information regarding Percona Monitoring Management (PMM) monitoring is not yet visible on the UI.
 - No current support for using https for connecting to PMM instances that use a self-signed certificate.
 - Information regarding CPU/Memory resources doesn’t clearly state that is applied per replica and not per database cluster.
+- If you need to add more operators after the initial installation, make sure to first delete the Everest operator pod so that Kubernetes can restart it.
+Otherwise, the database will not start and will remain in Unknown status.